-...
-I've learned through my escapade that there is NO DEATH, that WE and WHO WE LOVE are ETERNAL.
-That we are destined to rejoin our friends and lovers, lifetime after lifetime, to overcome all obstacles, guided by an inner knowing that we can construct the enlightened future-that is our Destiny.
-And I've also learned journeying through the libraries of time is that we live in a 'Death Cult.'
-But if we don't die, it flips everything on its head!
-Instead of living for an 'afterlife,' when we know that we'll reincarnate on this sacred planet, everything is reversed.
-Then we'll care about our lands, our oceans, and the biosphere, which took billions of years for 'The Gods' aka 'Consciousness' to create.
-We'll care about the health, intelligence, and sanity of the human family we'll incarnate into.
-Instead, we're playing Russian roulette with humanity's long-term existence.
-Archaeology shows us that we are not the first in history to commit civilizational suicide, choosing blindness, while being the most informed! ...
-Just as Orientalist Artists were the photojournalists of the 18th/19th centuries, filmmakers and authors are our history professors ...and we desperately need to see and hear the stories that made the world we are culturally, emotionally and economically immersed in today!
+So what have I learned from my journey through the libraries of time?
+We live in a 'Death Cult', but if we don't die, it flips everything on its head!
+Instead of living for an 'Afterlife', when we know that we'll Reincarnate on this Sacred Planet, everything is reversed.
+Then we'll care about our lands, our oceans and biosphere, that took billions of years for The Gods to create.
+We'll care about the health, intelligence and sanity of the Human Family we'll incarnate into.
+Instead, we're playing Russian Roulette with humanity's long term existence.
+We are the first era in history that rushes to commit civilizational suicide.
+Women are refusing to reproduce, because the human spirit cannot support this level of overpopulation.
+In 200 AD there were 250 million Souls, by 1800 we were 2 Billion, and just 200 years later, we have 8 Billion, guaranteed to be violently suicidal.

-In the book "DEATH," the atheist philosopher Todd May says: 'If we were immortal, life loses meaning.
+In the book 'DEATH', the atheist philosopher Todd May says: 'If we were immortal, life loses meaning.
 Death offers us the opportunity to find meaning in life.
 But at the same time, Death renders everything in our life meaningless.'
 For me, it is exactly the opposite!
-The continuity of our lives, how our current life shapes our future lives, and humanity's future is all the more meaningful! ...
-If we believe in 'Eternal Life' instead of 'Eternal Death,' we will create an enlightened future life-by evolving now!
+The continuity of our lives, and how our current life shapes our future lives, and humanity's future, is all the more meaningful! ...
+If we believe in 'Eternal Life' instead of 'Eternal Death', we will create an enlightened future-life - by evolving now!

 I'm content at having cleaned the windows of my soul.
-Having read most of the books disparaging Jindan, I'm confident in knowing that Jindan was not the 'Whore of Lahore' as she's been portrayed, the same way they slandered the Rani of Jhansi, and that Jindan did not engineer the 1st Anglo-Sikh War.
-I've learned that George Carmichael Smyth, author of "The Reigning Family of Lahore" was credited by the author of "Flashman & The Mountain of Light," with writing the most salacious accounts of Jindan.
-But Smyth never had contact with 'The Reigning Family' when his '1847 propagandist hit piece' was published.
+Having read most of the books disparaging Jindan, I'm confident in knowing that Jindan was not the 'Whore of Lahore' as she's been portrayed, and that she did not engineer the 1st Anglo-Sikh War.
+I've learned that George Carmichael Smyth, author of "The Reigning Family of Lahore", was credited by the author of "Flashman & The Mountain Of Light", with writing the most salacious accounts of Jindan.
+But Smyth never had contact with 'The Reigning Family' when his 'hit-piece' was published in 1847.
 He was requested to write the piece by Maj.
-Broadfoot, who was seeking reasons for a British invasion.
-Smyth states his source was Alexander Gardner, who was at Lahore: 'He saw more than he remembered, and remembered more than he saw,' although the inscrutable Gordana Sahib doesn't recount Smyth's most lurid tales...
-Arrogantly 'heavy-handed,' Col. Smyth is credited with inciting the '1857 Sepoy Mutiny' by marching 90 shackled Sepoys to jail for refusing to bite cartridges greased with cow and pig fat, which was against their religion!
-The rebellion was joined by the princely families, who were against the new 'Inheritance Law Doctrines' set forth by the East India Company, the same policies that would disinherit Duleep's family.
-Ruled by profits, the EIC was a 'vulture corporation,' empowered by the Rt.
+Broadfoot, who was seeking reasons for a British Invasion.
+Smyth states his source was

+Alexander Gardner, who was at Lahore, 'saw more than he remembered, and remembered more than he saw', although the inscrutable 'Gordana Sahib' doesn't recount Smyth's most lurid tales...
+Arrogantly 'heavy-handed' Col. G.C.
+Smyth was credited with inciting the 1857 Sepoy Mutiny, by marching 90 shackled Sepoys to jail for refusing to bite cartridges greased with cow and pig fat, that was against their religion.
+The rebellion was joined by The Princely Families, who were against the new 'Inheritance Law Doctrines' set forth by the East India Company, the same policies that would disinherit Duleep's family.
+Ruled by profits, the EIC was a 'Vulture Corporation', empowered by the Rt.
 Hon.
-British Gov't to institute state policy. (...not unlike today's reality)
+British Gov't, to institute state policy. (..not unlike today's reality)